molily/molily.de/_posts/2020-11-21-testing-angular.md

   `fail`
 </aside>

 When the `next` or `complete` handlers are called, the spec must fail immediately.
 There is a handy global Jasmine function for this purpose: `fail`.
-We directly pass `fail` as `next` and `complete` handler.

 For inspecting the error, we use the same pattern as above, saving the error in a variable in the outer scope.